BraianStrak/personal-website/documentation.md

 This website will be written using the MERN stack.

-I could either use bootstrap of learn a CSS pre-processor for the layout like SASS/LESS.
-I'm thinking bootstrap for the layout with SASS for the styling.
+I could either use bootstrap or learn a CSS pre-processor for the layout like SASS/LESS.
+I'm thinking bootstrap for the layout with SASS for the styling is probably the best option.

-The website will be hosted on github pages, with the database and backend hosted on mongoDB's servers and heroku.
+The website will be hosted on github pages, with the database and backend hosted on mongoDB's servers and heroku respectively.

 ### Inspiration